 Whenever you’re experiencing any kind of pain in your teeth, gums, or mouth in general, you should never put an aspirin anywhere near your gums.

-If you ever experience unbearable pain anywhere in your mouth, we recommend you consult us and we'll give you recommendations on the right kind of pain-relieving medication to take.
-That said, let's learn a little more about aspirin and why it isn't safe to put on your gums.
+If you ever experience unbearable pain anywhere in your mouth, we recommend you consult us; we’ll give you recommendations on the right kind of pain-relieving medication to take.
+That said, let’s learn a little more about aspirin and why it isn’t safe to put on your gums.

 The main reason why aspirin isn’t good for you is that it can chemically burn your gums.
 Not only does it not relieve your pain, but it also introduces another pain on top of it that you will have to deal with.

 Common Dental Myths

 Some people wrongly believe that if they mix aspirin into a paste, it will work better, while others believe that the best way to make it work is to press it directly onto the gum.
 Neither of those methods works.

 Aspirin has a scientific name: Acetylsalicylic Acid, which means that it is an acid.
 You may know from your high school chemistry that acid burns your tissue, including your gums, your mouth, and even your teeth.